-The financial aid award letter consists of four parts:
+The financial aid award offer consists of six parts:

-- 1. The student's cost of attendance, which itemizes the cost of attending for the period of the award (usually a full academic year of two semesters). - A display of the family contribution (total resources), the calculated amount that the family is expected to contribute toward educational expenses. - 3.
-A listing of the amounts and types of aid for which the student is eligible. - 4.
-Instructions for submitting follow-up documents so that funds may be credited to the student's account.
+- The student's cost of attendance, which itemizes the cost of attending for the period of the award (usually a full academic year of two semesters). - 2.
+A listing of the amounts and types of aid for which the student is eligible. - A display of the family contribution (student and parent obligation), the calculated amount that the family is expected to contribute toward educational expenses. - 4.
+An estimate of the annual net cost (the amount of billed charges and indirect expenses in the cost of attendance not covered by gift aid).
+(Admitted applicants) - 5.
+An estimate of the amount due to Wesleyan for the charges billed by the institution.
+(Admitted applicants) - 6.
+Notes pertaining to your financial aid application and instructions for submitting follow-up documents so that funds may be credited to the student's account (if applicable).

-The financial need listed on the award letter is the difference between the Cost of Attendance and the Expected Family Contribution (Total Resources).
+The financial need listed on the award offer is the difference between the Cost of Attendance and the Expected Family Contribution (Total Resources).
 Usually, the total amount of financial aid awarded is equal to the financial need.